junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 }
 ```

 The code for data extraction of world population by country is in the repository project.

-The output will be an array, so it's so easy to process.
+The output will be an array, with keys: `country` name, country `coordinate` and the `population`.

 ![world-pop-by-country](/assets/images/world-pop-by-country.png)

 ## Data Store

-We will use both types of containers for our project, time-series and collection container.
-Time series for storing world population data and the collection container for storing world population data by country.
+We will use time-series containers for storing world population data.
 As with any other database, we need to connect to it first.
 On GridDB, we need to connect to the cluster.

 You can see the cluster configuration at

 ```zsh
 /var/lib/gridstore/conf/gs_cluster.json
 ```

-Make sure that the port is the value of the transaction key.
+And make sure that the port we put in the code is the value of the transaction key because there are a few ports there.

 ```js
 const initStore = async () => {